Orb-H/nojam/docs/_docs/nojam/_default.md

 solve_solved_tag: # Tag for solved.ac
   - # Tag 1
   - # Tag 2...
-solve_solved_not_set: # true if difficulty is not fixed, otherwise set to false or remove this item
+solve_solved_not_set: # true if difficulty is not fixed, otherwise set false or remove this item
+solve_exclude: # any value if not solved and intend not to calculate for EXP and statistics, otherwise remove this item
 ---

 Main Content